 Travelling to Edinburgh has brought back fond memories of our time there, and I was having fun revisiting our old stomping grounds from when we lived in the city back in 2005.

-After my trip, I made a list of the best things to do to fall under Edinburgh spell, be during the summer or autumn months.
+After my trip, I made a list of the best things to do to fall under the Edinburgh spell be it during the summer or autumn months.
 Sure enough, you won’t be able to do everything listed in one single trip, remember – it took me over a decade and a half to discover the real beauty of it.
 Just have a look, and we hope we inspired a few of you to visit this beautiful city.

 Let your soul grow and find some breathing space by visiting beautiful Edinburgh.

 ”Edinburgh is an experience.
-A city of enormous gifts, whose streets sing of history, whos cobbles tell tales.” – Alan Bold
+A city of enormous gifts, whose streets sing of history, whose cobbles tell tales.” – Alan Bold

 #1.
 Visit Edinburgh Castle

 Located smack in the middle of the city is a must-see place that’s steeped in history and offers excellent views of the city- Edinburgh Castle.
 Sitting on top of an extinct volcano and dating back to the 7th century, Edinburgh Castle is one of Scotland’s top attractions.

 Make sure you allow enough time to enjoy exhibitions, museums, chapels and of course the Crown Jewels of Scotland.
-If the current entrance fee of £17.50, when booked in advance or £19.50 at the castle’s gate, is too expensive, my advice is – walk to the castle gates anyway – you’ll find fantastic views over the city and great photo opportunities.
+If the current entrance fee of £17.50, when booked in advance or £19.50 at the castle’s gate, is too expensive, my advice is – to walk to the castle gates anyway – you’ll find fantastic views over the city and great photo opportunities.